Einstein Manifolds As Yang-Mills Instantons: Topological invariants and stability of Einstein manifolds

 Note that the Euler characteristic $\chi(M)$ and the Hirzebruch signature $\tau(M)$ are two topological invariants associated with the Atiyah-Patodi-Singer index theorem for an elliptic complex in four dimensions \ct{besse,egh-report} and thus they take integer values.
-Furthermore, as was shown in \eq{euler}, the Euler characteristic $\chi(M)$ for any Einstein manifold $M$ takes a positive integer unless $M$ is flat (which is true even for a noncompact manifold).
-This consideration enhances the reason why an Einstein manifold should be stable, at least, perturbatively.
+In particular, as was shown in \eq{euler}, the Euler characteristic $\chi(M)$ for any Einstein manifold $M$ takes a positive integer unless $M$ is flat (which is true even for a noncompact manifold).
+Furthermore, the inequality \eq{hitchin-thorpe} implies that there exist obstructions to the existence of Einstein metrics in four dimensions.
+For example, if $\chi(M) < \frac{3}{2} |\tau(M)|$, then $M$ does not admits any Einstein metric \ct{besse}.
+Moreover, this topological consideration enhances the reason why an Einstein manifold should be stable, at least, perturbatively.
 Suppose that $M$ is an Einstein manifold such that it admits a metric $g$ obeying \eq{einstein-equation}.
 Given such a metric $g$, one can continuously perturb it to a new metric $g + \delta g$.
-But the metric perturbation $g + \delta g$ cannot change the Euler characteristic $\chi(M)$ because $\chi(M)$ should not be changed by a continuous deformation.
+But the metric perturbation $g + \delta g$ cannot change the Euler characteristic $\chi(M)$ because $\chi(M)$ is not changed by a continuous deformation.
 Hence the new metric $g + \delta g$ has to describe the same Einstein manifold as before, which means that the continuous deformations $\delta g$ correspond to zero modes or take values in the moduli space of Einstein metrics.
+This means that the metric variation $\delta g$ with respect to the given Einstein metric $g$ has no negative eigenvalue, which is consistent with the well-known fact \cite{besse} that the Einstein equations \eq{einstein-equation} reduce to the system of elliptic differential operators for the metric $g$ under a suitable gauge choice, e.g., the harmonic coordinate gauge.